jayl1e/azure-blobfs/readme.md

 # blobfs

-Blobfs is a file system back-end with azure blob storage.
+Blobfs is a file system back-end with azure blob storage for Windows.